urteado/msc-applied-maths-imperial/README.md

 Algorithms used to solve linear systems and eigenvalue problems, in terms of their development, stability properties, and application.
 Direct methods, eigenvalue problems, iterative methods + mastery component on polyfit improvement with Vandermonde + Arnoldi https://arxiv.org/abs/1911.09988 theory and implementation

 - Dynamics of Learning and Iterated Games - 1st, 90%
-Replicator systems, best response dynamics and fictitious games, reinforcement learning and no-regret learning + coursework on reciprocity, success of tit-for-tat (zero-determinant) strategies in Axelrod's tournaments + live presentation
+Replicator systems, best response dynamics and fictitious games, reinforcement learning and no-regret learning + coursework on reciprocity, success of tit-for-tat (zero-determinant) strategies in Axelrod's tournaments + python implementation of tournament + live presentation

 - Methods for Data Science Term 2 - 1st, 88%
 Computational tools for data analysis and visualisation, exploratory data analysis, optimisation;